 This research is complementary to the project to develop bio- and eco-technological methods for the rational remediation of effluents and soils, in support of a post-accident agricultural rehabilitation strategy (DEMETERRES), led by the CEA, and conducted in partnership with INRA and CIRAD Montpellier.

-- In cultivated areas within the special decontamination zone, the surface layer of the soil was removed to a depth of 5 cm and replaced with a new “soil” made of crushed granite available locally.
+- In cultivated areas within the special decontamination zone, the surface layer of the soil was removed to a depth of 5 cm (2 in) and replaced with a new “soil” made of crushed granite available locally.
 In areas further from the plant, substances known to fix or substitute for radiocesium (potassium fertilizers, zeolite powders) have been applied to the soil.

 - As far as woodland areas are concerned, only those that were within 20 meters of the houses were treated (cutting branches and collecting litter).